conedevelopment/bazar/README.md

 Thank you for considering contributing to Bazar!
 The contribution guide can be found in the [documentation](https://bazar.conedevelopment.com/docs/contribution).

 ## 📝 License

-Bazar is open-sourced software licensed under the [MIT license](LICENSE.md).
+Bazar is open-sourced software licensed under the [MIT](LICENSE.md).